 a.
 On the back of your Student ID card.

 b.
 On your Degree Plan.
 If you attended a New Student Orientation and were given a tentative plan, this number was written next to your name.
 If you have received your Official Degree Plan, this number is on the left side above the letters “SID”.

 c.
 On a statement mailed out from the Business Office.
 It will be in the upper right hand corner.

 d.
-On a printout of your schedule when you registered in the One Stop.
+On a printout of your schedule when you registered in Enrollment Services.

 e.
 On the e-mail sent to you from Admissions indicating that your application for admissions has been received.